pandas-dev/pandas/doc/source/development/contributing_codebase.rst

 ^^^^^^^

 Here is an example of a self-contained set of tests in a file ``pandas/tests/test_cool_feature.py`` that illustrate multiple features that we like to use.
-Please remember to add the Github Issue Number as a comment to a new test.
+Please remember to add the GitHub Issue Number as a comment to a new test.

 .. code-block:: python